acc1729/anethaathira/docs/bluemage.md

 ## Fey II

-(Maybe substitute this spell for an equivalent feat?)
+You gain immunity to the Charmed and Frightened condition.

+## Fey III

 You can cast *Confusion* at 4th level.
 You can't do so again until you finish a long rest.

-## Fey III

 ## Fey IV